 Manuscripts submitted to the JDSUMS must conform to the journal style.
-JDSUMS accepts manuscripts which are prepared in accordance with the “Uniform requirements for Manuscripts submitted to Biomedical Journal” developed by the International Committee of Medical Journal Editors (ICMJE).
+JDSUMS accepts manuscripts which are prepared in accordance with the “Uniform requirements for Manuscripts submitted to Biomedical Journal” developed by the International Committee of Medical Journal Editors (ICMJE) available at: https://www.icmje.org/icmje-recommendations.pdf.
 Manuscripts not complying with the journal style will be returned to the author(s) without review.

 All manuscript submitted to the journal should be accompanied by a covering letter from the corresponding author.
 The letter should state that the manuscript has been approved by all the authors and that it is not being considered for publication in another journal.
 Only those who were actively involved in the work should be named as authors.
 Please provide name, email address, institution, department and telephone number and area of expertise of each author.

 Page 1 should include the following information: 1) Title of the article (Authors are advocated to write descriptive but as concisely as possible 5-10 words), 2) Complete name(s), Job title(s), work affiliations, and name(s) of institutions for each author.
-3) Name, complete address, telephone and fax numbers, and e-mail address of the corresponding author.
+3) Name, complete address, telephone, and e-mail address of the corresponding author.

 Requirements for Different Types of Articles